alanamontoya/Twitter_Sentiment_Analysis/README.md

     * A script that computes frequency histogram of the term.
 The frequency of a term is calculated as:
       $$\frac{\text{Number of occurrences of \textbf{the term} in all tweets}}{\text{Number of occurrences of \textbf{all terms} in all tweets}}$$

+      The script returns the terms with their corresponding frequency.

 * _happiest_state.py_:
     * A script that computes the happiest state.
 The script returns the two-letter state abbreviation of the state with the highest average tweet sentiment.